developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

         :::xml
         <uses-library android:name="com.symbol.emdk"/>

 &#51;.
-Determine whether NFC is supported by the device:
+Determine whether NFC is supported by the device by running the following code:

         :::Java
         if (NfcAdapter.getDefaultAdapter(this) == null) {